 The White Pass – Yukon Railroad Experience

 I did this trip in July 2017 and though part of it is in Alaska a large stretch is in British Columbia and the Yukon.
-On a sunny day it’s probably the most scenic trail trip I’ve ever done.
+It’s the most scenic rail trip I’ve ever done, though I was certainly lucky to have a sunny day.